CRT-3005/CRT-3005/README.md

 ## Objective

-My journey in Computer Networks and as an IT Analyst has allowed me to explore the field of Cybersecurity of which I am now becoming obsessed with.
-I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in Computer Networks and as an IT Analyst has allowed me to explore the field of Cybersecurity.
+I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or an Information Security Analyst.

 ## Skills